Here’s a selection of work we’ve done, giving an overview of our topics:

 Gall GEC, Pereira TD, Jordan A, Meroz Y. 2022.
 Fast estimation of plant growth dynamics using deep neural networks Plant Methods 18: 21 (2022)

 Haluts A, Garza-Reyes S, Gorbonos D, Jordan A*, Gov N*.
 2021.
 Spatio-temporal dynamics of animal contests are captured by the physical forces experienced by contestants.
-Proceedings of the National Academy of Sciences December 7, 2021 118 (49) e2106269118 * co-corresponding senior authors
+Proceedings of the National Academy of Sciences December 7, 2021 118 (49) e2106269118 * co-senior authors

 Bose APH, Nührenberg P, Jordan A. 2021.
 Female-female conflict is higher during periods of parental care in a group-living cichlid fish.
 Animal Behaviour Volume 182, December 2021, Pages 91-105 *Editor’s Choice December 2021